 Signs For Eligibility

-When your patient or client experiences symptoms that prevent he or she from working full-time in any position consistently or reliably they could be entitled to Social Security disability benefits.
+When your patient or client experiences symptoms that prevent them from working full-time in any position consistently or reliably, they could be entitled to Social Security disability benefits.

 Considerations in Determining Eligibility

 - An individual who may be eligible for disability should be seeking treatment for their condition consistently.
 Good, aggressive medical evidence will be needed to support their claim.